 Although we provide water on the course and at the finish line, participants are responsible for their own hydration.
 Please make sure you carry enough water to keep yourself hydrated throughout the entire event.
 Please wear a shirt with sleeves, a wide brimmed hat or cap, as well as broad spectrum sunscreen (SPF 30+).

-The 6.5km Fun Run/Walk will be broken down into three groups; runners, walkers and buggy walkers.
+The Fiji Airways 6.5km Fun Run/Walk will be broken down into three groups; runners, walkers and More FM buggy walkers/Active Families.
 There will be walking billboard signage letting you know where each group starts.

-The Cigna Achilles Half Marathon will start at 7.45am please be in your start area 10 minutes before.
+The Half Marathon will start at 7.45am please be in your start area 10 minutes before.

 The Half Marathon start area will be split into the following groups:

 - Half Marathon Elites; sub 1.12 (Men) and sub 1.20 (Women), and race wheelchairs

 - The rest of the field will be divided with pace runners – please line up behind the applicable Speedy Signs Pace Runner – there will be walking billboard signs to display estimated finishing times.